-This kale apple slaw is light, refreshing, and filled with healthy, nutrient dense ingredients.
+This kale apple slaw is light, refreshing, and filled with nutrient dense ingredients.
 Thinly sliced kale, apple, and red onion are the stars of this homemade slaw, which are tossed in a sweet and tangy poppy seed vinaigrette.

 Ingredients and substitutions